Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we conduct a comprehensive evaluation of the proposed SA-PSKY framework.
-A critical aspect of this study is to analyze the trade-off between the computationally intensive dominance checks required for uncertain data and the constrained network bandwidth inherent in IoE environments.
+A critical aspect of this study is the analytical assessment of the trade-off between the computationally intensive dominance checks required for uncertain data and the constrained network bandwidth inherent in IoE environments.